Page updated: 1/14/20

 - Applicable room taxes must be paid.

-- Issuance of County STR permit does not supersede private CC&Rs that restrict such a use (property owner still responsible for compliance with recorded CC&Rs).
+- Issuance of County STR permit does not relieve the property owner of complying with other applicable codes, regulations, statutes or other restrictions, including private CC&Rs that restrict such a use (property owner still responsible for compliance with recorded CC&Rs).

 - Three permitting tiers are proposed based on maximum occupancy.
 Additional restrictions and/or permitting requirements will apply at higher tiers.